 Don’t worry if it takes a while to get this skimmer adjusted just right for your aquarium.
 Once you have it tweaked properly, you probably won’t need to touch it very often again thanks to the consistency of the spray injection.

-If you are an aquarium owner that doesn’t like to get bogged down by excessive maintenance, then this is a good protein skimmer for you.
+If you are an aquarium owner who doesn’t like to get bogged down by excessive maintenance, then this is a good protein skimmer for you.
 The technology that is used to create the foaming is very consistent and requires little maintenance, once it has been tweaked to match your aquarium needs.

 The spray injector can be easily removed if you need to take it off to clean it.
 And the collection cup is easy to remove and reattach.

-Once you have set up this skimmer, have let it break in and have adjusted the air valves and water levels as needed you will rarely, if ever, need to make further adjustments.
+Once you have set up this skimmer, have let it break in, and have adjusted the air valves and water levels as needed you will rarely, if ever, need to make further adjustments.

 After Initial Setup